storageos/storageos.github.io/_docs/operations/upgrades.md

    is up and running.

 ## Option 2.
-Manual rolling update
+Manual rolling upgrade

 This option consists of moving stateful applications and StorageOS volumes from